 An incision is made around the nipple, allowing the removal of the nipple, areola (darker area of skin around the nipple) and breast tissue while preserving the breast skin.
 The incision may be on the breast around the areola or in the fold under the breast.
-The breast skin is then filled with muscle, fat and usually some skin from the back.
-The blood vessels connected to the muscle remain connected in their new position.
-An area of skin from the back may be used to replace missing skin from the removed breast and to act as a 'monitoring panel' to ensure the transferred tissue is healthy.
-Most of the skin of the new breast mound is original breast skin.
+The breast skin is then filled with muscle, fat and usually some skin from the patient's inner thigh.
+The blood vessels taken from the inner thigh with the fat are connected to blood vessels in the chest.
+An area of skin from the inner thigh is also used to replace the skin removed during the mastectomy and also acts as a 'monitoring panel' to ensure the transferred tissue is healthy.
+The majority of the skin of the new breast mound is original breast skin.